Jade010/Python/README.md

-# Python Portfolio
+# Python Portfolio Repository

 ## Overview
 Welcome to my Python portfolio!
+This repository showcases projects and skills in data analysis, demonstrating my proficiency in Python and various data handeling techniques.
+Each project in this portfolio represents my ability to import, clean, transform, visualize, and analyze data to identify patterns and insights.

+## Portfolio Scope
-This repository showcases a range of projects and research I have conducted, reflecting my skills and interests in data analytics, information technology, and more.
-Below, you'll find a brief overview of each project.
+This portfolio encompasses a range of projects that collectively demonstrate my skills in:

-## Skills
+- Data Cleaning & Preprocessing
+- Data Visualizing
-- Data Analysis
+- Data Mining
 - Machine Learning
-- GUI Development
-- Data Visualization
+- Data Storage & Retrieval
-- Statistical Analysis
+- Statistical Analysis & Modeling